chenbobby/harvard-cs152-spring-2022/README.md

-# Harvard CS152 Spring 2022 (Student-created website)
+# Harvard CS 152 - Spring 2022 (Student-created website)

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.